UAE vows to allow 'peaceful' assembly of climate activists at COP28

 Large protests have been common at most previous COPs, and limited rallies were allowed at the last UN climate talks in Egypt, where authorities regularly crack down on demonstrations and detain activists.

-Approved demonstrations were only allowed during certain hours, and in a specific purpose-built area that saw heavy security presence.
+Approved demonstrations were allowed only during certain hours, and in a specific purpose-built area that saw a heavy security presence.

+It was a far cry from COP26 in Glasgow, where tens of thousands of demonstrators from all over the world marched to demand "climate justice".

 © 2023 AFP